 N/A

 PROJECT FINANCING

-U. BUDGET SUMMARY: Indicate the s sources and uses s of all fu unds for this project.
+U. BUDGET SUMMARY: Indicate the sources and uses of all funds for this project.

-The County requires that the development of the county requires that the development in the amount requested will be reduced deferred and 40% cate that less tha an 40% of the developer fee has been of leferred,
+The County requires that the developer defer 40% of the developer fee as a financing source.
+If the sources and uses for a project indicate that less than 40% of the developer fee has been deferred, the amount requested will be reduced by the difference between the percentage of the developer fee deferred and 40%

-For example: Assume the developed Also assume the request for count \$50,000 and the project would rece y funding is \$50 00,000.
-The actual award would be red
+For example: Assume the developer fee is \$1,000,000 and \$350,000, or 35% of the fee is deferred.
+Also assume the request for county funding is \$500,000.
+The actual award would be reduced by \$50,000 and the project would receive an award of \$450,000, if selected.

 SOURCE AMOUNT USES AMOUNT

-Please see the attached spreadsheet for the sources & uses of both phases
+Please see the attached

+spreadsheet for the sources & uses
-† -

-1

-1
+of both phases

-TOTAL 1 TOTAL
+TOTAL TOTAL

-J L 4

-V. Which of the identified sources have a haan aaaurad? ,
+V. Which of the identified sources have been secured?

-Both 9% tax credit awards e been secured?

-38Ten I TIF

-Both phases have received LOI con nmitments for co nstructio on debt, permanent debt, and tax credit
+Both 9% tax credit awards 38Ten I TIF Both phases have received LOI commitments for construction debt, permanent debt, and tax credit purchase commitments Phase I Federal Home Loan Bank

-purchase commitments ,

-Phase I Federal Home Loan Bank

-W. If the project will be applying for tax 4%, 9%, senior), the proposed time line for submittal l ted (e.g.
+W. If the project will be applying for tax credits, please indicate which applications will be submitted (e.g. 4%, 9%, senior), the proposed timeline for submittal.

-38Ten Parmenter I received a 9% to

-38Ten Parmenter II received a 9% t tax credit award in May c of 2022

-X. FUNDS NEEDED: In the space below, please describe why AHDF funds are needed to ensure the viability of this project.
+38Ten Parmenter I received a 9% tax credit award in May of 2021 38Ten Parmenter II received a 9% tax credit award in May of 2022 X. FUNDS NEEDED: In the space below, please describe why AHDF funds are needed to ensure the viability of this project.